dokku/dokku/docs/networking/network.md

 #### Network Aliases

+> [!NOTE]
-> Note: This feature is only available when an app has been attached to a network other than the default `bridge` network.
+> This feature is only available when an app has been attached to a network other than the default `bridge` network.

 When a container created for a deployment is being attached to a network - regardless of which network property was used - a network alias of the pattern `APP.PROC_TYPE` will be added to all containers.
 This can be used to load-balance requests between containers.
 For an application named `node-js-app` with a process type of web, the network alias - or resolvable DNS record within the network - will be: